Navio (rapper)

 Daniel Lubwama Kigozi (popularly known as Navio, born 18 October 1983) is a Ugandan rapper and record producer.
-Starting off his career, he was part of the award-winning hip hop group Klear Kut that introduced the term "Ugaflow" to describe Uganda's hip hop scene.
+Starting off his career, he was part of the award-winning hip hop group Klear Kut, along with fellow rappers The Mith & JB, that introduced the term "Ugaflow" to describe Uganda's hip hop scene.
 Navio is best known for his successful solo career with hits such as "Ngalo", "Bugumu", "One & Only", and "On and On" (with American R&B singer Keith Sweat).

 Since 2010, Navio has been a part of the African supergroup One8.
 Other members include 2Face (Nigeria), Fally Ipupa (Democratic Republic of the Congo), 4x4 (Ghana), Movaizhaleine (Gabon), JK (Zambia), and fellow East Africans Amani (Kenya) and Ali Kiba (Tanzania).
 The first release from the group was "Hands Across the World", written and produced by R. Kelly.

 In 2014, he was one of the featured artists in the second season of "Coke Studio Africa".

 Early life and career beginnings

 Childhood

 Navio was born to engineer Daniel Serwano Kigozi and physician Dr. Maggie Kigozi (née Blick).
 He is the youngest of three children; with an elder brother and sister.
 He went to Entebbe Church Nursery for infant school and St. Andrews in Kenya for his primary school.
 The recording artist then joined Aga Khan Secondary school and ISSA (International school of South Africa) for secondary education.

 Navio was enrolled at Monash University where he studied International Relations and Media Studies.